 (6) Offers for Load Resources may be adjusted to reflect Distribution Losses in accordance with Section 8.1.1.2, General Capacity Testing Requirements.

 (7) A Load Resource that is qualified to perform as a Controllable Load Resource may not offer to provide Ancillary Services as a Controllable Load Resource and a Load Resource controlled by high-set under-frequency relay simultaneously behind a common breaker.

+(8) A QSE shall ensure that any ESR offering Non-Spin shall have expected stored energy greater than or equal to the total quantity of Non-Spin offered for all possible consecutive four-hour periods of the Operating Day.